BIATeam/BIADocs/docs/60-Migration/10-CHANGELOG.md

 ### DotNet
 * Check identity on Login only
 * User In DB
-* Separe role UserManager
+* Separate role UserManager from Admin

 ## V3.6.2 (2022-06-17)
 ### DotNet
 * Correct right for admin at start uo (add permission for role Admin: User_Options, Roles_Option, "Notification_List_Access", "Notification_Delete", "Notification_Read" + Get the current Teams when Admin)
-* Correct deployement (BiaNetConfig.json bad formated)
+* Correct deployment (BiaNetConfig.json bad formated)
 * Correct the Bulk Update and Delete when pool user not db_owner of the dataBase
 ### Front
 * Offline bug : Endpoint missing in post, multiple call to back, token that does not refresh, add an observable triggered at the end of the syncho.